siliconvalleytriathlonclub/svtc-sync/README.md

     svtc-sync -ref /usr/local/etc/MemberData.csv strava

 Use the default reference member csv file and validate Slack SVTC workspace users against it.
-Output all Slack users that are found in the reference file, but are listed as not active.
+Output all Slack users that are found in the reference file, but are listed with expired status.

     svtc-sync -out EXP slack

 Output all member records from the default reference that match data coming from Strava and yield duplicate matches.
-(Note: output format includes the platform record and all matches)

     svtc-sync -out DUP strava

 List all matching Strava records with an expired date after Jan-01-2020.
-List only non active members.
+List only non expired members.

     svtc-sync -out EXP -exp 1/1/20 strava

-List all non-active Slack users whose membership has expired after Jun-31-2021.
+List all expired Slack users whose membership has expired after Jun-31-2021.
 Print in email client friendly format.

     svtc-sync -out EXP -exp 6/30/21 -email slack